-On August 1, the Friday Institute for Education Innovation, based out of North Carolina State University, came to Boston to hold a three-day leadership summit for district principals and other school leaders.
+On August 1, the Friday Institute for Education Innovation, based out of North Carolina State University, and the OETC, based out of the Pacific Northwest, came to Boston to hold a three-day leadership summit for district principals and other school leaders.
 The Leading Schools Summit, brought together educators and school leaders from across the country for a personalized learning experience that drew from best practices in the education space, as well as the world of innovative tech startups.
 The result?
 Leaders left with actionable items to bring back to their districts, they developed a close network of other educators to problem solve with, and acquired a toolkit of technology applications, community building games, and frameworks to help drive change.

 Planning professional development for your school district this fall?
 Read on for five tips to help you personalize your PD Programming: